puremana/ME-bot/README.md

 4) Click "Create bot user"
 5) Click to reveal token (will be used in step 8)
 6) Rename the "storage.example" folder to "storage"
-7) Rename the ".example.env" file to ".env"
+7) Rename the ".example.env" file to ".env" (you may be required to download a text editor such as to https://code.visualstudio.com rename)
 8) Fill out the .env file with your specific server details.
 You will need to be in Discord Developer mode to do this.
 Find out how to get into developer mode here - https://discordia.me/developer-mode
 9) Run "npm install" in terminal.
 You will also need to install nodejs if you haven't already
 10) Get the client ID from where you found the token.
 Go to https://discordapp.com/oauth2/authorize?client_id=INSERTCLIENTIDHERE&scope=bot&permissions=0